 ST. LOUIS, Dec.
-30, 2016 /PRNewswire/ -- Peabody Energy today announced that as of 5:00 p.m., New York City time, on Dec.
-30, 2016, additional eligible holders of approximately 16.6 percent of the outstanding principal amount of the company's senior secured second lien notes and approximately 3.8 percent of the outstanding principal amount of the company's senior unsecured notes became parties to the Plan Support Agreement (PSA) relating to the company's plan of reorganization and also joined the Backstop Commitment Agreement (BCA) relating to the proposed \$750 million common stock rights offering and the Private Placement Agreement (PPA) relating to the proposed private placement of \$750 million of mandatorily convertible preferred stock as Phase Two parties.
+29, 2016 /PRNewswire/ -- Peabody Energy today announced that it has materially increased the consensus among creditor classes in recent days in support of the company's plan of reorganization.
+Following discussions with certain other creditors, the company also has reached agreement with the creditor co-proponents of the plan to extend the deadline for holders of the company's senior secured second lien notes and senior unsecured notes to become parties to the Plan Support Agreement (PSA) and to join the Backstop Commitment Agreement (BCA) relating to the proposed \$750 million common stock rights offering and the Private Placement Agreement (PPA) relating to the proposed private placement of \$750 million of mandatorily convertible preferred stock as Phase Two parties.